Mantton/MangaSoup_P3/README.md

-# MangaSoup 3rd Prototype
+# MangaSoup

-The 3rd Rendition of the MangaSoup App
+A Manga Reader written in Flutter.